clebov/Internet-Programming/README.md

 using RGB values.
 I added two links one to a pdf of my resume and the other to my LinkedIn account.
 I was able to make my website be able to be view on smaller devices.
 I formatted the text to where it resembled thy way my resume was

+July/25/2018

+Put the header and footer as well as the sidebar in separate php files and used the include() statement to include it in all webpages for the website.
+I created a separate webpage for any person to be able to contact me, but I don’t have a server set up to be able to store the information, so I used a JavaScript to tell the user that the information has been sent.
+I got rid of the left side bar and chose to move to a two-column layout and make the right sidebar scroll along with the user as they travel down the page.
+I also added a background image to match that of my sprint plans.
+And I change the background color of my main content box to a transparent black, so you can still see the background and still be able to read the content.